demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/CortexXDRIR_description.md

 ### Mirroring

-**XDR mirroring delay in minutes**: In case of missing updates in mirroring incoming changes from XDR, use the xdr_delay parameter to extend the look-back period.
+**XDR mirroring delay in minutes**: In case of missing updates in mirroring incoming changes from XDR, use the xdr_delay parameter to extend the delay period.
 However, be aware that this may result in increased latency when updating incidents.

 **Close-reason default mapping XSOAR -> XDR**: _Other=Other, Duplicate=Duplicate Incident, False Positive=False Positive, Resolved=True Positive_